raspberrypi/documentation/hardware/raspberrypi/bootmodes/msd.md

-# How to boot from a USB mass storage device on a Raspberry Pi
+# USB mass storage deviceboot

 **USB mass storage boot is available on the Raspberry Pi 3B, 3B+, 3A+ and Raspberry Pi 2B v1.2 models only.**